Aurora HDR Review 2026: Discontinued, and What Replaced It

 HDR images are some of the hardest to get right.
 They often come out too highly processed and look terrible.
-In this Aurora HDR review, we run through all the details of this Powerful HDR software so you can make the most of it.
+In this Aurora HDR review, we run through what made this software special, what happened to it, and what you should use instead in 2026.

 What is HDR Photography?